airbornio/airborn-server/docs/terms.md

 Your use of the service implies your agreement to these terms or the modified terms (described above).
 If you don't agree with the latest terms, don't use the service.

-## Privacy Policy

-We may collect your email address and use it to notify or warn you about the service, or send you news or information, in which case we will give you the option to sign off from those updates.
-We will not give your email address to third parties.

-Payments are handled by FastSpring.
-Be sure to read their Privacy Policy.

-Be sure to read the Privacy Policy of any apps you install.